Direct Mail

 Hackman Capital

-Showing interesting ways warehouses could be used.
+Showing interesting ways renovation cash could be used.

 Hackman Captial, based in Los Angeles, owns multiple warehouses in Central Ohio.
 In a competitive environment, they were offering $400,000 “move-in” money as an incentive.
 The offer was made through real estate brokers, so the message is geared towards them, opposed to their tenants.